How To Invest In The Best Index Funds and ETFs In Australia

 • $5 annual fee for a $10,000 investment

-Below are the top ASX index funds that include different categories of shares along with a fund concentrating on bonds:
+Below are ASX index funds that include different categories of shares along with funds concentrating on bonds:

 • Vanguard 500 Index